Triumphal Entry to Pentecost - the Easter message.

 Jesus Curses a Fig Tree

 Matthew 21:18-22.
-This happened on the day of 11th of Nisan.
+This happened on the 11th of Nisan after sunrise and in the morning.
 Normally the leaves and the fruit appear at the same time on a fig tree.
 This time Jesus could not find figs on the tree.
 Jesus’ predicted judgment on the temple will come to pass as surely as did his prediction that the fig tree would wither.
 Jesus uses the incident of the fig tree to teach critical lessons on faith and prayer.
 This is symbolic of His rejection of Israel a nation unfruitful despite every advantage.
 The source of the power for performing the miracle is God.
 He must be the object of our faith.
 Read more »

 Jesus taught in parables – The Lamps of the Ten Bridesmaids